 My kids have always enjoyed mixing crayons or oil pastels with watercolor painting.
-This is a project we have done a couple different times over the years.
-Check out bird painting and autumn sky.
-We are re-visiting the process today to create a stormy sky landscape for our Puddles and Ponds summer unit.
+This is a technique we have done a couple different times over the years as you can see in our winter bird paintings and autumn sky paintings.
+We are re-visiting the process today to create a stormy sky landscape painting for our Puddles and Ponds summer unit.

 - Oil Pastels or Crayons

 - Paint Brush

 Use oil pastels or crayons to draw a storm sky landscape.
 Use gray for clouds, white for lightning, and dark greens and browns for the ground.
 You can add additional buildings and trees if you would like.
 Press firmly around the edges of shapes but do not fill the image with pastel or crayon completely.
 You will not be able to see the lightning until the next step.

 Prep your paper for watercolors by dampening the whole page with a wet sponge or rag.